MAGICGrants/MagicGrants.org/funds/privacy_guides/index.md

 title: "MAGIC Privacy Guides Fund"
 ---

 MAGIC Grants is pleased to host the [Privacy Guides](https://privacyguides.org) project with the MAGIC Privacy Guides Fund.
+Privacy Guides the leading resource for independent, criteria-focused product recommendations and general knowledge in the privacy space.

 ## Donate